maxgollaher/llm-sql/README.md

 I think that Chat-GPT 4o is a great tool for generating SQL queries when the user is not familiar with SQL.
-For my specific case, the zero-shot approach was the most effective at generating queries that I wanted, as most if not all queries that I provided as examples were not as effective as the zero-shot queries.
+For my specific case, the zero-shot approach was the most effective at generating queries that I wanted, as most if not all queries that I tested were successful as compared to the single-domain few-shot approach.